LeToNode/Play2.0-CN-doc/javaGuide/main/sql/JavaEbean.md

 });
 ```

-You also annotate your action methid with `@play.db.ebean.Transactional` to compose your action method with a `Action` that will automatically manages a transaction:
+You can also annotate your action method with `@play.db.ebean.Transactional` to compose your action method with a `Action` that will automatically manage a transaction:

 ```
 @Transactional